Princeton-Robot-Planning-and-Learning/prbench-site/markdowns/Obstruction3D-o4.md

 The task requires planning to grasp and move obstructions out of the way, then place the target block on the target region.

+### Environment Group Description
+A 3D obstruction clearance environment where the goal is to place a target block on a designated target region by first clearing obstructions.
+The robot is a Kinova Gen-3 with 7 degrees of freedom that can grasp and manipulate objects.
+The environment consists of: - A **table** with dimensions 0.400m × 0.800m × 0.500m - A **target region** (purple block) with random dimensions between (0.02, 0.02, 0.005) and (0.05, 0.05, 0.005) half-extents - A **target block** that must be placed on the target region, sized at 0.8× the target region's x,y dimensions - **Obstruction(s)** (red blocks) that may be placed on or near the target region, blocking access Obstructions have random dimensions between (0.01, 0.01, 0.01) and (0.02, 0.02, 0.03) half-extents.
+During initialization, there's a 0.9 probability that each obstruction will be placed on the target region, requiring clearance.
+The task requires planning to grasp and move obstructions out of the way, then place the target block on the target region.
 ### Initial State Distribution
 ![initial state GIF](assets/initial_state_gifs/Obstruction3D-o4.gif)